-Toshiba Aquilion CT Scanner Series – Which One to Get
+Toshiba Aquilion CT Scanners – Which Is Best for You

-By the end of the blog post, you will have a good overview of the Toshiba Aquilion systems on the used market.
+By the end of the blog post, you will have a good overview of the Toshiba Aquilion CT scanners on the used market.
 Moreover, it should be clear which one to use in which clinical setting.

 Note: We are using the name Toshiba Aquilion instead of Canon Medical Aquilion as many on the used market are not yet familiar with the new brand name.